-A large number of previously recorded cultural resources are within the vicinity of the Project Site, none of which are within the Project Site.
-All but one of the resources are historic-age built environment resources, the majority of which are buildings associated with the Hollywood Boulevard and Entertainment District.
-As described in Section IV.C, Cultural Resources, of this Draft EIR, the Project Site is adjacent to the boundaries of this district.
-No prehistoric archaeological resources have been previously recorded within the record search radius of the Project Site.
+A large number of previously recorded cultural resources are within 0.25 mile of the Project Site, none of which are within the Project Site.
+All but one of the resources are historic-age built environment resources, the majority of which are buildings associated with the Hollywood Boulevard and Entertainment District (P-19-174178).
+No prehistoric archaeological resources have been previously recorded within 0.25 mile of the Project Site.

-One archaeological resource was identified approximately 0.33 mile west of the Project Site.
+The single archaeological resource (P-19-003545) identified though this records search is located one block west of the Project Site.
 This site consists of historic-age features indicative of pre-World War II occupants of the 1500 block of Vine Street.
-During a study in 2002, 11 features were identified, including deposits of domestic refuse and building material, wall segments, a cellar, and three septic tanks.
+During the study in 2002, 11 features were identified, including deposits of domestic refuse and building material, wall segments, a cellar, and three septic tanks.
 Based on the recovered temporally diagnostic artifacts and a review of Sanborn Maps, the mean date of occupation at this site ranges from 1919 to 1938.